WebPlatformForEmbedded/WPEPluginLauncher/README.md

 ### How to schedule an application/script

-1. Add schedule time information to the Launcher.json in the HH:MM.SS format (Hour:Minute.Second)
+1. Add schedule relative time information to the Launcher.json in the HH:MM.SS format (Hour:Minute.Second)
    ```
    "configuration": {
      "command":"du",